Found by AI

 3. 3

-AIO is the most urgent SEO extension.
+AIO is a direct SEO extension.
 AI Overviews now affect 13.14% of Google queries and reduce organic CTR by 58% when present.
-Being cited in them restores and amplifies organic click performance.
+Being referenced in them can help protect organic click performance.

 4. 4

-GEO is the highest-leverage uncrowded channel for businesses that move now.
-47% of brands have no GEO strategy.
-AI-referred traffic converts at 4.4x the organic average.
+GEO is an uncrowded channel for businesses that move now.
+47% of brands have no GEO strategy, and market studies report higher conversion quality for AI-referred traffic.
 The first-mover window is open but closing.

 5. 5

-Local service businesses and professional services firms should reallocate 15-20% of SEO budget to GEO.
-The competitive bar is lower, the conversion quality is higher, and the recommendation format of AI assistants creates winner-takes-most dynamics in local and expertise categories.
+Local service businesses and professional services firms should consider reallocating 15-20% of SEO budget to GEO.
+The competitive bar is lower, market studies suggest higher conversion quality, and the recommendation format of AI assistants creates winner-takes-most dynamics in local and expertise categories.

 6. 6